Chris Fallows

-South African born Chris Fallows is an expert on great white sharks and their hunting habits.
+Chris Fallows is a South African expert on great white sharks and their hunting habits.
 He has amassed the largest database of predatory events involving great white sharks in False Bay and was the first member of the scientific community to observe the breaching behaviour.

 Early life

 Growing up in a game reserve, Fallow's fascination with wildlife stretches back to his childhood.
 After moving to the coast at the age of 12 his fascination with the ocean and marine wildlife grew.
 At the age of 16 Fallows co-ordinated a tag and release program in his home town.
 His endeavours, with the co-operation of local beach net fishermen, saw the tagging, documenting and releasing of over fifteen thousand sharks and rays.

 Fallows attended Rondebosch Boys' High School in Cape Town.

 Career

 In 1992 Fallows was at the forefront of great white shark tours when he started his work and research at Dyer Island off Gansbaai.
 He worked there until 1996 when he co-founded African Shark Eco-Charters in False Bay.
 It was then that he along with colleague discovered the breaching great white sharks that have been made famous by the Air Jaws movies.
 In 2000 Fallows formed Apex Shark Expeditions with his wife Monique.
 Over the last 15 years together they observed and catalogued over 9500 predatory events.
 This is the largest database of its kind in the world.